ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 Using with Valgrind
 ...................

 AutoTest can run the ArduPilot binary under the Valgrind memcheck tool.
-This is useful for finding reading of uninitialised memory and the like.
+This is useful for finding the reading of uninitialised memory and the like.

 .. warning::

-   ArduPilot initialises most of its dynamically-allocated memory to zero by overriding the ``new`` function.
+   ArduPilot initializes most of its dynamically-allocated memory to zero by overriding the ``new`` function.
 Some versions of Valgrind do not understand this.
 The supplied xenial32 Vagrant virtual machine contains a version of Valgrind which does not suffer from this issue.

 ::